Min2323/reddit-analysis-pipeline/README.md

 - Fast descriptive statistics for number of users, subreddits and keywords by post and comments
 - Scalable sentiment analysis (e.g., CardiffNLP XLM‑RoBERTa model)

-## project topic provided
+## Project topic provided in this repo:
-- analysis on GLP-1 agnoist related topics and its sentiments
+- Analysis on GLP-1 Receptor Agnoist related topics and its sentiments